Part 1: Neural Networks and Scientific Emulation

 - Compare predictions to observations

-- Account for observation uncertainty (σ_obs)
+- Account for observational, simulation, and emulator uncertainty

 The key insight: Your emulator serves as the forward model.
 Instead of running an expensive N-body simulation for each \((Q_0, a)\) the sampler proposes, you call your fast neural network.